arshiya-salehi/Temp-Cleaner/README.md

 ```

 Click the button for the folder you want to clean (for example "User %TEMP%" or "Prefetch").
 A confirmation dialog appears.
 The app attempts to delete all contents of the selected folder(s) and reports a summary.

+The GUI also includes a "CMD Tasks" section with buttons for common system commands (GP Update, flush DNS, etc.).
+Clicking a CMD button asks for confirmation, runs the command in the background, and shows the command output and return code in a popup window.

 Notes and safety